espena/pagesign/README.md

 ## Important!

-Users should also check the source code to verify that nothing has been added after the signature!
+Users should also check the source code to verify that nothing has been added before or after the signature.
 A possible attacker might insert a javascript element after the HTML tag, and browsers happily execute the code even if it's outside the DOM.
 This is a security issue I'd like som input on if someone knows how to solve it.

 ## Installation